DIRACGrid/diracx/docs/README.md

 ### Creating the router submodule

-TODO: This isn't yet documented here however see `diracx.routers.well_known` for an example.
+TODO: This isn't yet documented here however see `diracx.routers.auth.well_known` for an example.

 ### Defining the new router in the `diracx.services` entrypoint